The Flood Damage Repair Process:

-Once the inspection is complete and a process is set in place, our crew initiates water extraction to halt the water damage.
+Once the inspection is complete and a process is set in place, our crew initiates water extraction to halt the damage from spreading.
 Then, we begin the water or flood damage restoration.
-Our professional water extraction systems get rid of both standing water and unseen water from the flooring.
+Our professional water extraction systems get rid of both standing water and unseen water from the flooring in your basement or on the other levels of the home.
 We extract moisture from the air by strategically placing dehumidifiers and air movers throughout your property.

 After all of the water is removed, our team begins the drying process.
 All drying equipment remains in place until everything is dried to the proper Standard of Care as determined by the IICRC.
 The equipment is monitored daily by a technician who documents the restoration progress and performs relative humidity and structural moisture level readings.

 Restoring Water & Storm Damaged Household Belongings

 If the water, storm, or flood damage affects your personal belongings, Compleat works with you and your insurance company to determine what can be restored and what is an insurance replacement claim.
 Non-damaged items are protected from the affected area.
 Restorable items are transported to our facility for restoration and storage while your property is stabilized and dried.

 From the smallest water leak to large-scale flood damage, Compleat Restorations is committed to taking care of any water damage in your home in a quick and efficient manner.
 Contact us now to learn more about our professional water damage restoration services.